zhufuyi/sponge_doc/en/rpc-gateway-development-protobuf.md

 <br>

-If you need to retrieve data from multiple microservices and assemble it into the desired format for the client, you can import multiple microservice client interfaces into the `xxxClient` struct and instantiate them.
+If you need to retrieve data from multiple grpc services and assemble it into the desired format for the client, you can import multiple grpc service client interfaces into the `xxxClient` struct and instantiate them.
 Here's an example:

 ```go
 package service